 - 1 scallion roughly chopped

-- salt and pepper
+- salt and pepper to taste

 - Rinse the soybean sprouts a couple of times, discarding any skins that are floating.
 Slice the kimchi into about 1/2-inch thick strips.

 - Add the bean sprouts and garlic.
 Cook, covered, for 3 - 4 minutes.
 Do not open the lid while the bean sprouts are being cooked, or the raw bean smell will linger even after cooked.
-Once the bean sprouts are cooked, taste for salt and pepper.
+Once the bean sprouts are cooked, adjust the seasoning, if needed, by adding salt and pepper.